-In this example, Acme Corp, the parent company, is the root of this organizational hierarchy and an Org Unit in and by itself.
-Each business unit defined under the parent is known as an Org Unit.
-This organizational hierarchy follows a parent-child relationship, wherein all the organizational units defined under the parent or root organization are children of the company.
+In this example, Acme Corp, the parent company, is the root of this organizational hierarchy and an org unit by itself.
+Each business unit defined under the parent is known as an org unit.
+This organizational hierarchy follows a parent-child relationship, wherein all the org units defined under the parent or root organization are children of the company.
 Businesses can transact at all levels of this organizational hierarchy. i.e., at the root level or at a branch or leaf level like Central Europe or Germany in the example above.
-An Org Unit can be set up as a transacting entity or exclusively as a reporting entity (does not have customer accounts and thereby transactions associated with it).

 The above example illustrates one of the many ways in which you can structure your company’s organizational hierarchy.

-Before you start with Zuora Multi-Org, understanding some basic concepts and essential terms is recommended to help you make better choices or decisions while interacting with it.
+Before you start with Zuora Multi-org, understanding some basic concepts and essential terms is recommended to help you make better choices or decisions while working with it.

-This is the root of your organizational hierarchy and also a root Org Unit.
+This is the root of your organizational hierarchy and an org unit.
 This is the only location where your org admin can define the Reporting Currency.